Skip to main contentSkip to contact

 Frequently asked questions

 If the work is well-scoped and execution-only, a senior freelancer is often the right call.
 Pick OVG when the work needs architectural judgement, when continuity across multiple months matters, or when you want a second pair of senior eyes cross-reviewing the code.
-We are two engineers reviewing each other; a freelancer is one engineer reviewing themselves.
+Our senior core reviews each other's work; a solo freelancer reviews their own.

-Standard rate is £500 per day per engineer (excluding VAT), based on a 7-hour billable day.
+Standard delivery rate is £600 per day per engineer (excluding VAT), based on a 7-hour billable day.
+Audit and advisory work is £750 per day.
 Offshore agencies typically charge £150 to £300 per day.
 The honest trade you make for the lower rate is some combination of seniority on your project, time-zone overlap, and direct access to the people writing the code.
 For some projects that trade is worth it; for others it is not.

 We offer both, plus monthly retainers for LiveOps.
 Which one fits depends on how well-scoped the work is.
 The full breakdown lives in How we work; we will not restate it here.